apache/fury-site/docs/blog/fury_blazing_fast_multiple_language_serialization_framework.md

 and row is also used in columnar computing engines when involving data updates, Hash/Join/Aggregation operations.

 However, there is no standardized implementation for row format.
-Computing engines such as Spark/Flink/Doris/Velox all defined their row format, which doesn't support cross-language and can only be used internally by themselves.
+**Computing engines such as Spark/Flink/Doris/Velox all defined their row format, which doesn't support cross-language and can only be used internally by themselves**.
-Although Flatbuffers supports lazy deserialization, it requires static compilation of schema IDL and management of offset, which cannot meet the dynamics and ease-of-use requirements of complex scenarios.
+Flatbuffers does support **lazy deserialization**, but it requires static compilation of schema IDL and management of offset, which is impossible for complex scenarios.

-Therefore, Fury implemented a binary row format inspired by [Spark Tungsten](https://databricks.com/blog/2015/04/28/project-tungsten-bringing-spark-closer-to-bare-metal.html) and [Apache Arrow format](https://arrow.apache.org/docs/format/Columnar.html), which allows random access and partial deserialization.
+Therefore, Fury implemented a **binary row format** inspired by [Spark Tungsten](https://databricks.com/blog/2015/04/28/project-tungsten-bringing-spark-closer-to-bare-metal.html) and [Apache Arrow format](https://arrow.apache.org/docs/format/Columnar.html), which allows **random access and partial deserialization**.
 Currently, Java/Python/C++ versions have been implemented, allowing direct reading and writing on binary data to avoid all serialization overhead.

 <img alt="xlang serialization example" src="/row_format.png">